openebs/openebs/k8s/demo/percona/README.md

 Pre-requisites include the following:

 - A fully configured kubernetes cluster with kubernetes master and at least one node.
-This may be created on cloud platforms like GKE, on-premise virtual machines (vagrant/VMware/Hyper-V) or bare-metal boxes
+This may be created on cloud platforms like AKS, on-premise virtual machines (vagrant/VMware/Hyper-V) or bare-metal boxes

   Note: